appwrite/sdk-for-php/docs/storage.md

 GET https://appwrite.io/v1/storage/files/{fileId}/download
 ```

-** Get file content by its unique ID.
+** Get a file content by its unique ID.
 The endpoint response return with a &#039;Content-Disposition: attachment&#039; header that tells the browser to start downloading the file to user downloads directory. **

 ### Parameters